 Her breath fogged the air in a small glory.
 She would have made a joke about vaping if she were not alone in the cold.
 She tasted winters she had not lived through.
 She had crawled into a limestone cave in late spring.
 She blew a strand of hair off her mouth and spat cave grit.

 The room she had entered had been somebody’s cathedral once.
-The fluted stone and the breadth of it made her headlamp throw her shadow in five directions.
-She turned too quickly, and the five Quinns did a concerted flinch.
+The fluted stone walls and the majestic breadth of it made her headlamp throw shadows in five directions.
+She turned too quickly, and space and its shadows did a concerted flinch.
 She found her hand on the dorodango bag strapped to her pack and took comfort in that small ridiculous weight.

-“Peg?” she said reflexively, as if Peggy was a plant that grew in the wall and could tell her what the soil wanted.
-She said it even though she knew Peggy would have stayed home and watered the azaleas and waited for Quinn to text to say she’d be back for dinner.
+“Peg?” she said reflexively, even though she knew Peggy was watering the azaleas at home, waiting for Quinn to text to say she’d be back for dinner.

-The cave informed her, with language only half in her ears, that the word she had said had been sent and swallowed and would be used later for its own purposes.
+The cave informed her, with language only half in her ears, that the word she had said aloud had been received and swallowed and would be used later for the cave’s own purposes.

 “Not comforting,” she told it.

 Forward or back?
 Back looked like the seam she had rolled through would take her if it were still the same seam it had been.
 She had the intuition that it wasn’t.
 Forward looked colder.
-Forward was a downward slope of stone that had a dusting of something on it, not silt, not dust, a thin film that made her boots grip less.
+Forward was a downward slope of flat rock dusted with stone flour milled by a glacier ages ago.
+No animal spoor or footprints here.
 She went forward and called, but she called quietly.

 “I’ve been in weirder places,” she lied.
 She had been in a Big Box store on Black Friday.
 She had been at a dinner with Peggy’s brother where grace had lasted five minutes.
 She had been at the DMV.
 But this was new.